CodeReclaimers/neat-python/docs/module_summaries.rst

 checkpoint
 ---------------
+  Uses :py:mod:`pickle` to save and restore populations (and other aspects of the simulation state).

   .. py:class:: Checkpointer(generation_interval=100, time_interval_seconds=300)

-    A reporter class that performs checkpointing using :py:mod:`pickle` to save and restore populations (and other aspects of the simulation state).
+    A reporter class that performs checkpointing, saving and restoring the simulation state (including population, randomization, and other aspects).
     It saves the current state every ``generation_interval`` generations or ``time_interval_seconds`` seconds, whichever happens first.
     Subclasses :py:class:`reporting.BaseReporter`.
 (The potential save point is at the end of a generation.)

     :param generation_interval: If not None, maximum number of generations between checkpoints.